Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Convergence analysis

-Upon \cref{KLemma}, if the matrix $G$ defined in (\ref{G}) is positive-definite (it holds naturally when $\tau\geq1$), the core inequality (\ref{l1}) can essentially imply the global convergence and a worst-case convergence rate measured by iteration complexity for the proposed method.
-We refer to, e.g., \cite{he2018,he2014strictly,he20121,he2018class}, for analytical details.
-However, we are interested in whether a smaller $\tau$ is feasible, which implies the matrix $G$ is not necessarily positive-definite; with this respect, the fundamental result of \cref{KLemma} can not be used directly, which makes the convergence analysis for the novel method \eqref{I-IDL-ALM} more challenging.
+If the matrix $G$ defined in (\ref{G}) is positive definite (it holds naturally when $\tau\geq1$), then Lemma \ref{KLemma} can essentially imply the global convergence and a worst-case convergence rate measured by iteration complexity for the proposed method \eqref{I-IDL-ALM}.
+We refer the readers to, e.g., \cite{he2018,he2014strictly,he20121,he2018class}, for the analogous analytical techniques.
+However, we are interested in whether a smaller $\tau$ is feasible, which means that the matrix $G$ is not necessarily positive-definite.
+Hence, the assertion of Lemma \ref{KLemma} can not be utilized directly, which makes the convergence analysis for the new algorithm \eqref{I-IDL-ALM} more challenging.